01 of 05

 Once you decide which three colors you want to use for your basic paint scheme, you can still create a wide range of different variations.

-In the samples laid out in the photo above, we used the olive green as the light tone, the dark green as the mid tone and the red as the dark tone.
-This is closest to the values the actual colors have and shows how well my color scheme works directly from the grey scale to the actual paint scheme.
+In the samples laid out in the photo above, we used the olive green as the light tone, the dark green as the mid-tone and the red as the dark tone.
+This is closest to the values the actual colors have and shows how well the color scheme works directly from the greyscale to the actual paint scheme.

 05 of 05

-Changing a Color Balance in an Exterior Paint Scheme to Draw the Eye
+Changing a Color Balance to Draw the Eye

 Putting most of the strongest color around the window area pulls your eye to the windows first.